frhou09/NDVI_vs_NBR2/README.md

 This project compares NDVI (Normalized Difference Vegetation Index) and NBR (Normalized Burn Ratio) trajectories over time to evaluate how well NDVI alone measures post-fire recovery after the Hermits Peak/Calf Canyon fire of 2022.

-Included in this repository is my NDVI/NBR calculation script (under NDVI_NBRcode.py), my NDVI-NBR difference maps by year, my Raster Histographs generated in QGIS by year, and my point analysis scattergrams by year (all that is listed above, excluding NDVI_NBRcode.py, can be found under the file named To Show).
+Included in this repository is my NDVI/NBR calculation script (under NDVI_NBRcode.py), my NDVI-NBR difference maps by year (labled Difference...image.pdf), my Raster Histograms generated in QGIS by year (Histogram.._ndvi.png), and my point analysis scattergrams by year (point....plot.png).
+All that is listed above, excluding NDVI_NBRcode.py, can be found under the file named To Show.
 Due to size, my original downloaded Landsat scenes and the NDVI/NBR maps I generated using the script (NDVI_NBRcode.py) are not linked in this repository.

 # Background